annagreenford/Sales_Database_design_project_rep/README.md

 Snacks and Healthy stuff would automatically be allocated category_id of 1 and 2 respectively as the first two items to be entered into the category table.
 The category _id of each item would need to be taken from the category table before entering this as a foreign key into the product table.

 Crispy Crisps and Brown rice would be allocated product_id 1 and 2 respectively as the first two items to be entered into the product table.

+### Maintaing the Database:
+As the store manager I would check people new to the system (and all users initially), have their entries sense checked for an initial period.
+I would anticipate errors in sales data could also be picked up by customers (assume the system auto generates sales invoices).
+Customer details should be checked periodically by staff (particularly contact details) when speaking to customers and updated on the system directly.
+Any new products being stocked need to be added to the list of products, and items no longer stocked updated to show ‘F’ in ‘current?’.
+Stock should be reconciled on a regular basis with stock takes so the stock showing on the database reflects any shrinkage.
+Permissions should be set up so that only authorised users can access the data by logging into the system and only specific people can make specific amendments to the database.
+For instance the store manager may be able to revise stock levels in ‘stock_1’, but no other members of staff.
+Back ups should be made daily at a minimum so that, should any major issues occur with the data, it can be rolled back to a version from within the last 24 hours at a minimum and only the latest sales/updates need to be reapplied to the data.